 - Whole milk

 First, stack five to six paper towels together, then pour a cup of milk into your glass measuring cup.
 Next, microwave the milk for 1 minute to heat it through without bringing it to a boil.
 Use a potholder to remove the measuring cup and add 4 teaspoons of white vinegar to the hot milk, stirring gently.
 You should see milk forms curds or casein clumps in your cup now, so use your stirring spoon to fish out as many as possible and place them on the paper towel stack.
 Once you finish this, use the fine mesh strainer to filter the remainder of the milk and white vinegar mixture.

 Next, tap the strainer on the paper towels to add the solid casein clumps to your collection, then use more paper towels to gently pat them dry and soak up all the moisture you can.
 When the casein solids dry a bit, gather the dough-like paste balls that form together and knead them to create a smooth ball.
 Use this solid material just like clay, creating shapes by rolling it flat and stamping it with a cookie cutter.
 For a more artistic experience, you can also add food coloring to the solid mass for a completely customized casein plastic milk creation.

 The Future of Casein Products

+How much casein plastic will the future need?
 While casein-based plastics may never become as common as solid plastics or polymer-based plastic, these milk protein derivatives may aid modern humans more than expected.
 A need for more sustainable building materials continues to point to natural alternatives to polyester resins and oil-based polymers used in many plastic products, and modern innovations continue to make it easier to manufacture materials from natural components like casein.
-These developments may eventually make solid casein a viable option for industries that require environmentally friendly solutions to contemporary problems.
+These developments may eventually make solid casein milk plastic a viable option for industries that require environmentally friendly solutions to contemporary problems.